Tips for Starting a Golf Fitness Workout Program

 Think about it.
 Those are the basics.

-When we have mastered those, we go on to Le Corre, if you want to know what natural movements are, take a walk in a woods.
+When we have mastered those, we go on to Le Corre, if you want to know what natural movements are, take a walk in the woods.

 Don’t think so?